ekta-jhinjha/mwi-gilded-rose-expansion/README.md

 -	How do we know if a user is authenticated?
-To answer this question when a user will hit required 2 API requests localhost:8080/items localhost:8080/buyItem/{itemName}/{description}/{price} He/she will receive 401 Unauthorized error.
+To answer this question when a user will hit required 2 API requests localhost:8080/v1/items
+localhost:8080/v1/buyItem/{itemId}/{quantity}
+ User will receive 401 Unauthorized error.
 Requires a valid token to process these requests.

 -	Is it always possible to buy an item?

 No, it is not always possible to buy an item.
-Following are the 2 scenarios in which user will not be able to buy an item.
+Following are the 3 scenarios in which user will not be able to buy an item.

-(1)	 If user is not authenticated, then in this case he/she will receive 401 Unauthorized error.
+(1)	 If user is not authenticated, then in this case user will receive 401 Unauthorized error.
-(2)	If the count of item is 0.
+(2)	If user enters an invalid itemId.
+In this case, User will receive a message “Yours requested item is not valid” (3)	If the requested quantity of item is more than quantity present in an inventory list.
     In this case, User will receive a message “Sorry this item is out of stock”

 Deliverables and Instructions for run an application: